-Rohl's commentary [last month in March, 2003] on Spiegel's comments:
+Rohl's commentary March, 2003] on the above:

 Ramesses II is completely illogical - especially since he is depicted at Karnak fighting against Israelites with chariots (did Israel possess chariots before the reigns of David and Solomon?) and his son Merenptah recalls the defeat of Israel - a nation already existing in Canaan at the time (and not wandering around in Sinai).